StatsSA's CPI inflation statistics

 If you would like to easily graph the various different types of inflation, have a look at this Excel file I created.
-The most recent version of Office 365 is probably required, since I used some new formulae.
 Comments?
-I don't keep this file up-to-date with the latest indicies, but I aim to use the concept to create a similar Shiny app in future, which I will put on this web page.
+I don't keep this file up-to-date with the latest indicies, but I aim to use the concept to create a similar Shiny app.
+I am currently keen on implementing this idea.

 Whilst StatsSA typically reports year-on-year statistics, I also smooth the inflation rates over longer periods, with the moving trend average.
 That is, the OLS slope of log CPI, over rolling windows.
 So, each point on the smoothing function represents a slope average for the time window on either side of it.
 In Excel, the formula would be

 =( exp( slope(<log CPI vector>, <time vector>) )^(time intervals per year) -1 ) *100%

 For example, the following graph shows the trend of Headline CPI (the end of the period does not use future dates, so smaller windows are used there so that the trend is plotted up to the present time).